Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 ```
 【Describe】
-       After connecting through the cloud, the data obtained from the server v2/third/sdk/redirect is transferred and the SDK is initialized.
+       After the cloud to cloud connection, the data obtained from the server v2/third/sdk/redirect is transferred and the SDK is initialized.
 【Function】
        -(void)startSDKWithRedirectInfo:(NSDictionary *)info;
 【Code】